Season 5| Episode 13

 “But through the intake, I had set the expectation – not the hiring leader, I – had set the expectation through my questions and agreement with the hiring leader that I will find somebody who leverages video the exact same way as that particular person who had vacated that position.
 That person doesn’t exist.
 We had to go back to the hiring leader and focus on the purpose of the position.
 What is it ultimately responsible for delivering, not how do we get there.”

 Steve admitted he wasn’t proud of his mistakes, but it happens to the best of us.
 The important part is learning a lesson so that we don’t repeat these mistakes again.
-Hopefully these tips help other recruiters avoid these common pitfalls!
+Hopefully these tips help others avoid these common recruiting mistakes!